saurabharch/elasticsearch-client/README.rst

 - constructor MappingMetaData(DocumentMapper docMapper)  removed

 - ThreadPool: lighter version with removed AbstractComponent and less executors, renamed to ClientThreadPool.
 ThreadPool.Info subclass moved to ThreadPoolInfo.Info

+- IndexAction: removed process() method, it is only called by TransportIndexAction / TransportBulkAction

+- org.elasticsearch.action.Action: got a fourth class parameter, the client class